fhumbertodf/dicionario/Textos01.md

 It starts to snow again.
 We go inside for hot chocolate.*

-## 002 - Jessica's First Day of School.
+## 002 - Jessica's first day of school.

 >*Today is Jessica's first day of kindergarten.
 0.17
 Jessica and her parents walk to school.
 0.20